-Our texture design method from multiple sources using optimization is extended from [24], but differs in that we perform patch-based synthesis via optimization while theirs is based on pixel-by-pixel mixture.
+Our texture design method from multiple sources using optimization is extended from [10], but differs from theirs in that we perform patch-based synthesis via optimization while theirs is based on pixel-by-pixel mixture.
 The goal of multi-source texture design is to synthesize new textures that capture the combined characteristics of several input textures.
-For example, given four flower and grass textures (Fig. 6a), a set of new textures can be generated with a hybrid appearance (Fig. 6b-1).
+For example, given four flower and grass textures (Figure 6(a)), a set of new textures can be generated with a hybrid appearance (Figure 6(b)-(1))